 CPGA president Mathias Ary Jan warned explicitly of a “definite flight of works of art and heritage,” but it’s not just the art moving.

 Galleries relocate.
 Auction houses shift operations.
 Conservators and restorers follow their clients.
 Shipping and insurance companies redirect resources.
 The entire ecosystem that makes a city an art hub migrates when the economics no longer support staying.
+If you’re thinking about how volatile policy decisions affect alternative asset classes more broadly, the investment case for Impressionist art offers useful context on how French-rooted collecting traditions hold long-term value.

-This creates irreversible competitive damage that goes beyond just the immediate tax impact.
-Once collections, dealers, and the supporting ecosystem establish themselves in Switzerland, the UK, or the US, they rarely come back even if the offensive tax gets repealed years later.
+This creates irreversible competitive damage that goes far beyond the immediate tax impact.
+Once collections, dealers, and the supporting ecosystem establish themselves in Switzerland, the UK, or the US, they rarely come back, even if the offensive tax gets repealed years later.
 Path dependence in art markets runs deep because relationships, infrastructure, and knowledge take years to build but can relocate in months when the incentive is strong enough.
 France would be permanently diminished as an art investment center, not just temporarily set back.

 What Happens Next and How Investors Should Respond